 One day this week, I did a variation of the bacon and sweetcorn pie.
-I used a tin of corned beef that was in the cupboard.
-I can’t remember how much it was, but value ones in Sainsbury’s were £1.89 this week, so I’ll price it at that.
+I used a tin of corned beef that was in the cupboard to make a corned beef pie.
 The pie only used half the tin, for a 4 portion pie.
 I used the other half to make 4 portions of beef hash which I’ll post in a bit.
 I was going to use mushrooms, but found that I didn’t have any, so used sweetcorn, but again, I’ll post it using mushrooms.

 If you have some, gravy would go well with this.